CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Baseline Model Architecture and Training}

-In our experiments, we utilized MetaMax \cite{lyu2023metamax}, a state-of-the-art OSR method that combines deep feature learning with statistical modeling of known class distributions.
-For our OSR experiments, we curated a subset of CDRF comprising 14 distinct drone types totaling 2,180 spectrogram images.
-The dataset was strategically partitioned into known and unknown classes to simulate realistic deployment scenarios.
-The known class set contains 10 drone types with 1,915 images, and the unknown class set comprises 4 drone types with 265 images.
-The data was split into training (60\%) and validation (20\%) samples from known classes only, with the remaining samples reserved for testing.
+{We utilize MetaMax~\cite{lyu2023metamax}, a state-of-the-art OSR method that combines deep feature learning with statistical modeling of known class distributions.
+For our OSR experiments, we curate a subset of CDRF comprising 14~distinct drone types totaling 2,180~spectrogram images.
+The dataset is strategically partitioned into known and unknown classes to simulate realistic deployment scenarios: the known class set contains 10~drone types with 1,915~images, and the unknown class set comprises 4~drone types with 265~images.
+The data are split into training (60\%) and validation (20\%) samples from known classes only, with the remaining samples reserved for testing.}